premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-If we want to migrate from SQL server to SQL Azure, we can use SSIS or BCP.
-For the schema migration, generate script wizard will be used and we can also use the tool named as SQL Azure Migration Wizard for it.
+If we want to migrate from the SQL server to SQL Azure, we can use SSIS or BCP.
+For the schema migration, generate script wizard will be used and we can also use the tool named SQL Azure Migration Wizard for it.

 </blockquote>